LegradiK/sudoku_4x4_6x6_9x9/README.md

-# 6x6 Sudoku
+# Sudoku

-A desktop 6x6 Sudoku puzzle game built with Python and Pygame.
+A desktop Sudoku puzzle game built with Python and Pygame.
+4x4, 6x6, 9x9 are all available with difficulty settings (easy, medium, hard).

+------make changes from here------------
 ## Features

 - 6×6 Sudoku grid with 2×3 box regions